99cm/open_auth_devise/README.md

 Open Auth (Devise)
 =====================

-Provides authentication services for Open, using the Devise gem, in addition, supports to configure omniauthable.
+Provides authentication services for [Open][1], using the Devise gem, in addition, supports to configure omniauthable.

 Installation
 ------------